CognitiveScale/cortex-cli/README.md

 ### Preview Features

-ALl preview features cam be emabled in the CLI by setting the `PREVIEW_FEATURES_ENABLED` environment variable.
+All preview features cam be enabled in the CLI by setting the `PREVIEW_FEATURES_ENABLED` environment variable.

     Example
     ```